huggingface/blog/informer.md

 >>> Loss: -1071.5718994140625
 ```

 Note that the model is returning a loss.
 This is possible as the decoder automatically shifts the `future_values` one position to the right in order to have the labels.
 This allows computing a loss between the predicted values and the labels.
+The loss is the negative log-likelihood of the predicted distribution with respect to the ground truth values and tends to negative infinity.

 Also note that the decoder uses a causal mask to not look into the future as the values it needs to predict are in the `future_values` tensor.